 A cost-effective and easy to install LPR solution is naturally a scalable LPR solution.
 A multi-site deployment of Street Sentry creates a safety net in any community.
 It’s a simple, reliable way to start or expand an LPR program for agencies of all sizes.

 The benefits are twofold: officers can identify suspect vehicles more quickly and efficiently, meanwhile the installation itself helps to deter illegal activity by its physical presence.
-Both benefits combine to help law enforcement create safer streets for the community.
+Both benefits combine to help law enforcement create safer streets and car parks for the community.

 To find out more, download the whitepaper below.